Sz-Daniel/SnackShop/README.md

 #### Development Perspective

 - Parallel development and synchronization: Frontend → Backend
-- Initial goal: make it "somehow" work → then structure and optimize → make it as readable and usable as if I received it from someone else
+- Initial goal: make it 'somehow' work → then structure and optimize → make it as readable and usable as possible.
+Let it be the kind I would like to receive from someone else.
 - The main SPA page should be fully functional without admin/user rights
 - Refactoring needed on both frontend and backend sides
 - The README will be fully extended and rewritten after the first major refactor once the main SPA is functional